KEP-5541: Report Last Used Time On a PVC

 Risks and Mitigations

 One risk is API server churn on KCM startup.
-When the feature is enabled (which leads to KCM restarts), the PVC protection controller will try to re-process all PVCs (one PVC at a time, from the queue) to ensure the timestamps are accurate, including any changes that were missed while offline.
+When the feature is enabled (which leads to KCM restarts), the PVC protection controller will try to re-process all PVCs (one PVC at a time, from the queue) to ensure the conditions are accurate, including any changes that were missed while offline.

-Another risk/point of confusion is when the feature is disabled, existing UnusedSince values remain in etcd, but are no longer updated, potentially becoming misleading.
-A similar mitigation approach could be adopted - to document about the fact that disabling the feature freezes existing values, and that administrators should not rely on the field while the feature is disabled.
+Another risk/point of confusion is when the feature is disabled, existing Unused condition values remain in etcd, but are no longer updated, potentially becoming misleading.
+A similar mitigation approach could be adopted - to document about the fact that disabling the feature freezes existing condition values, and that administrators should not rely on the condition while the feature is disabled.

-One more risk is that the timestamp value may not be entirely accurate.
-The UnusedSince timestamp represents when the controller observed no Pods referencing the PVC.
+One more risk is that the condition transition time may not be entirely accurate.
+The lastTransitionTime on the Unused condition represents when the controller observed no Pods referencing the PVC.
 It does not represent when the volume was actually unmounted at the infrastructure level and became actually unused (which could be delay of seconds or minutes).
 The only component that knows the longest time known to Kubernetes since volume was not used by a Pod is the kubelet, when it does the last unmount - but we’d not like our kubelet to update PVCs.
 The reported unused duration may be shorter than actual, but should never be longer.
 Mitigation approach here would be to document this information clearly.

 Design Details